What is an Internist?

 - Staff Internist, Office-Based Only

-In the United States, there were 49,800 jobs for Internist in 2016.
+In 2016, there was an estimated number of 49,800 jobs in the United States for Internist.
 New jobs are being produced at a rate of 14.5% which is above the national average.
 The Bureau of Labor Statistics predicts 7,200 new jobs for Internist by 2026.
 The BLS estimates 2,100 yearly job openings in this field.

 The states with the most job growth for Internist are Arizona, Oregon, and Maryland.
 Watch out if you plan on working in Vermont, Rhode Island, or North Dakota.
 These states have the worst job growth for this type of profession.